Innovation Challenge

 The program begins in October and finishes in March, giving students the flexibility to develop a schedule that works best for them.

-Teams select one of the research question options to guide their work.
+Teams select one of the research question options provided to guide their work or teams may propose their own question.

 Students may seek mentorship from anyone they choose and receive feedback at each checkpoint.